 They're also the first generation where most can't recall a time without technology or the internet.
 Gen Zers grew up in a post-9/11 and post-Great Recession society.
 Because of this, Gen Zers are entrepreneurial, progressive, and creative.
 They're motivated by diversity, personalization, and individuality and value their independence.

-Since the birth of travel healthcare in the early 19th Century, the industry has survived a number of obstacles like technological advancements, an aging population, and a staggering demand for high-quality healthcare workers.
-Healthcare travel has changed throughout the years and the way you onboarded may look wildly different than someone else’s experience.
-While older and more experienced travelers may remember the days of pagers and paper copy charts, newer healthcare workers may only know electronic charts and smart phone apps.
+Since the birth of travel healthcare in the early 19th century, the industry has survived a number of obstacles like technological advancements, an aging population, and a staggering demand for high-quality healthcare workers.
+Healthcare travel has changed throughout the years and the way you onboarded may look wildly different than someone else's experience.

 The travel process has evolved and nowadays, new grads and first-time travelers have specific requirements they must meet to be eligible for healthcare travel.
 For example, travel nurses need at least one year of clinical experience before they can officially call themselves a healthcare traveler.
 On the other hand, most therapy travelers don't have a wait time, so they can jump into their travel career right away.

-Times are changing and it’s important for you to keep up with the most popular and relevant trends of the healthcare industry.
-No matter what division or specialty you work in, today’s healthcare travelers can expect speedy onboarding, electronic charting systems and records, advanced health technology, and even more demand.
-In fact, by 2025, the healthcare industry is expected to make up 20 percent of the total U.S. economy and the U.S. Bureau of Labor Statistics projects a need for 2.6 million new jobs by 2030.
+It's important to keep up with the most popular and relevant trends of the healthcare industry.
+No matter what division or specialty you work in, today's healthcare travelers can expect speedy onboarding, electronic charting systems and records, advanced health technology, and even more demand.
+In fact, by 2025, the healthcare industry is expected to make up 20% of the total U.S. economy and the U.S. Bureau of Labor Statistics projects a need for 2.6 million new jobs by 2030.

 It may seem like a lot to have four different generations and people from all age groups working together.
 But believe it or not, generational diversity has incredible benefits to a workplace.
 Without the diverse group of workers, there would be less opportunities for creative problem solving, perspective sharing, and more.